sebasp41/portfolio/content/about.md

 When I'm not working or watching basketball, I'm probably drinking a ton of coffee or watching a good ol' British murder mystery with my wife.
 I also own a dog named Penny, a yellow lab.
 We hike, play and eat with her.

-I've recently completed a Statistics course in order to get into a respective Master's program.

 **Tableau Public**
-I've recently started to upkeep a [visualization dashboard linked here](https://public.tableau.com/profile/sebastian.pycior#!/vizhome/shooting_map/Dashboard1?publish=yes) which simply exhibites Washington Post's database on police shootings in the United States.
+I've recently started to upkeep a [visualization dashboard linked here](https://public.tableau.com/profile/sebastian.pycior#!/vizhome/shooting_map/Dashboard1?publish=yes) which simply exhibits Washington Post's database on police shootings in the United States.

+Also, here's a visualization tracking the city of [Seattle's top service requests](https://public.tableau.com/profile/sebastian.pycior#!/vizhome/TopServiceRequests-Seattle/SeattleServiceRequests).

 **Nylon**